Zapatlela: Inspiration

 This film was inspired from the 1988 Hollywood movie Child's Play, a film by Don Macini.
 It was a horror film.
-As in Zapatlela, it opens with a serial killer (Charles Lee Ray) transferring his soul into a doll, Chucky after being shot dead by a police officer, and is given to a child, Andy Barclay, who is not believed to when he claims that the doll is alive.
+As in Zapatlela, it opens with a serial killer (Charles Lee Ray) transferring his soul into a doll, Chucky after being shot by a police officer, and is given to a child, Andy Barclay, who is not believed to when he claims that the doll is alive.
 Chucky goes to meet his old voodoo master John in a similar manner Tatya Vinchu confronts Baba Chamatkar and learns that the only way to become human again is transferring his soul into the body of the first person he told his true name to, who happens to be Andy, which puts him in the same danger Lakshya is subjected to by the living doll.
 Tatya is also shot dead by the same police officer that originally killed his human self after the cop was instructed by John that Chucky's weakness is his heart, just like how Baba does by telling Mahesh to shoot Tatya between his eyebrows to kill him.